hulleylm/uni_perceptron/README.md

-# learn_perceptron
+# uni_perceptron
-Python implementation of a perceptron
+Python implementation of a perceptron for data mining module.
+Code is laid out according to assignment specification.
+Done using only built in Python modules and NumPy.